 Q: What is the difficulty level of the trek?

 Climbing Rinjani is tough, but anyone in reasonable shape should be able to manage.
-Porters will be provided throughout the climb but you are expected to carry your own personal daypack of less than 8 kilograms.
+Porters will be provided throughout the climb but you are expected to carry your own personal daypack of fewer than 8 kilograms.
 Normal trekking throughout except for some scrambling towards the summit.
 No rock climbing or technical climbing skills are needed.
 Summit sunrise climb is entirely optional, climbers who would like to conserve their energy instead could choose to have a longer rest and wait for their teammates at the crater rim.

 Q: How long does it take to climb Rinjani?